tgbnhy/fast-kmeans/README.md

 arg[5] is the start dimension (column) in the dataset file arg[6] is the end dimension (column) in the dataset file
 ```
-Then, all the result will be recorded into the log file under the "logs" folder.
+Then, all the results will be recorded into the log files under the "logs" folder.

-You can evaluate the index methods in a similar way, but change to the class "edu.nyu.unik.expriments.kmeansEfficiencyIndex", then it will run over the same dataset, but generate different log files.
+You can evaluate the index methods in a similar way, but change to the class "edu.nyu.unik.expriments.kmeansEfficiencyIndex", then it will run over the same dataset, and generate different log files.

 2. If you want to run from commands (recommended):